Bannock County Human Resources

-Some additional benefits may include:
+Some additional benefits may include the following:

-Employees must promptly provide a detailed and factual report if they are involved in, or witness, an incident where an individual is injured or County property is damaged.
+Employees must promptly provide a detailed and factual report if they are involved in or witness an incident where an individual is injured, or County property is damaged.
 Near misses and unsafe situations shall also be reported.

 Anyone can report a safety concern by contacting Human Resources at firstname.lastname@example.org.
 Call 911 for emergencies.